 The fourth stage is the Integrated Stage and will not be reached until you have lived in your host country for a couple of years at least.
 Maybe a year if you are lucky.
 It is the black belt of expat living.
 Although you may never be accepted as a native, you now feel as if this is your home and nothing seems too strange to you.
 Sometimes being an outsider makes you appreciate a place more.

 There are different ways to help you through the more difficult stages.
-Personally, I take a deep breath and apply my life coaching techniques with change to myself.
-Although as a client, I’m a bit feisty and argumentative.
+Personally, I take a deep breath.
 Walks on the beach and a large glass of rum helps too.
 You need to take enjoyment out of the smallest things to help you counteract the largest frustrations.
 Expat life teaches you about a new country and yourself.
 Sit back, let the frustrations fall off you and enjoy the opportunity you have.